Author: Stefan Palm Date Posted: 3 February 2021

 The biggest tell-tale sign that most people identify with beetle damage is dead and dying patches in their lawn.
 While this can be the case, dead and dying patches in lawns are the tell-tale sign of most lawn problems so it’s not a conclusion that I would jump to without further investigation.
 Dead and dying patches can be a symptom of disease, non-wetting soil, maintenance issues, shade, turf mites, the list goes on so it’s important to properly identify the issue before you rush out and buy some beetle killer.

 I have to say that after consulting on thousands of lawn problems over the years, that while black beetles often get the blame for dead and dying patches, there are a lot of occasions where they are not the culprits.
 In any case, it’s not the adult beetle that does the damage to your lawn – it’s their larvae.
-The adult beetle might eat a bit of your lawn, but the real damage is comes by the eggs they lay in the soil.
+The adult beetle might eat a bit of your lawn, but the real damage is comes via the eggs they lay in the soil.
 As the eggs hatch into larvae, they eat your lawn roots till they mature into adults at which point they dig out and fly away.

 How can you tell if you have beetles?

 The simplest way is to get a trowel or spade and dig a 300mm x 300mm core sample from one of the affected areas in your lawn.
 Look for beetle larvae (as pictured here) which can range in size from a couple of mm long to 6cm long, depending on the type of beetle and how mature they are.